 Famous Foods in Famous Books

-Food description is a powerful tool that authors hold.
+Food description in literature is a powerful tool that authors hold.
 Books require imagination to read, since most do not have pictures of how things are supposed to look.
 It is the author’s responsibility to create a sensory reaction to food within the mind of the reader.
 Whether it is the smooth, semi-sweet taste of the most decadent chocolate cake in the world sending someone into a trance, or hearty, piping hot slice of fresh chicken pot pie that flakes and melts when it hits the tastebuds, intending to fortify someone for battle, food descriptions are only effective if the readers mouth is watering.
 Food descriptions can connect the characters to the reader, allowing a bridge of relatability.

 June 25th is Eric Carle’s birthday.
 Eric Carle’s The Very Hungry Caterpillar and his other works inspired many, so Feeser’s thought it was an excellent time to celebrate our favorite food in books.